hackkosice/hk-advent/README.md

 ## Deployment

-GitHub Actions are set up to deploy after pushing to `main` and PR
+GitHub Actions are set up to deploy after merge to `main` and push to `develop`

-To deploy this project manually, run
+To deploy production version of this project manually, run

 ```bash
   firebase login